 Last fall when we still were in Luke's lectionary year, immediately after Jesus pronounces the Great Commandment to love God, self, and neighbor, his disciples ask, "And who is my neighbor?"
 Then follows Good Sam about the guy who gets beaten up and left by the roadside to die on his way "down to Jericho."
 Amongst Luke, Jeremiah, and Deuteronomy, we talked some about neighborology, "the word about the neighbor."

-When Jesus starts his Sermon on the Mount, he lines out blessings that we receive from certain behaviors and attitudes.
+When Jesus starts his Sermon on the Mount, he lines out blessings of grace we receive and in turn use to bless others.
 Being blessed, happy, prosperous, shalom-filled isn't quite the same as the deep-welling joy we experiences as Christians, nor is it abundant money, success, and property as the world and as "prosperity gospel" people consider prospering.
 In today's Deuteronomy passage, Moses also speaks about being blessed.

 I commented on the Persian Patio that's a ring of yard chairs under an umbrella our office administrator arranges in the yard on Sundays so our Persian People (who have Farsi-language bibles we gave them) can have a gathering place to speak their own language and talk about their own concerns.
 Last week in SS I mentioned the late environmental theologian Sittler, who also was part of the devotions offered at Friday's Green Faith Team Meeting Interim Pastor and I serve on.
 I mentioned the dad of one of my former housemates/landlords was first president ever of LSTC, and Dr. Sittler frequently visited their home.
 Pulling this together, they chose Stewart Herman as seminary president because of his experiences and work with refugees in the World Council of Churches and for Lutheran World Relief.
 In other words, he'd help students and others learn about being a welcoming, diverse church without borders or boundaries.